johnnyteoh90/Predicting-Users-Likely-to-Repost-Unreliable-News-on-X/README.md

 - `final_output.csv` — long format; one row per tweet with per-tweet text, timestamps, basic engagement fields, and (per-user) the label from the seed CSV.
   Use this as input to `derive_hu_features.py` after light cleaning.

-**Notes on stability.** Batch mode + paginated timelines; saves after each batch and sleeps on rate-limit.
-If stopped, it resumes from the last saved temp file.

----

 ## `derive_hu_features.py`